-Protein farts refer to excessive or smelly farts that a person may experience on a protein-rich diet.
-While many people may attribute the gas to protein, there is no evidence to support this.
-While some proteins may worsen the smell, an increase in flatulence may instead be due to nonprotein components such as sugars, starches, and fiber.
+Protein farts are excessive or smelly farts that can occur with a protein-rich diet.
+However, while some proteins may worsen the smell, an increase in flatulence may, in fact, be due to nonprotein components such as sugars, starches, and fiber.

 Some people may believe that eating more protein can increase flatulence.
 However, the existing scientific literature suggests a more nuanced picture.
 While consuming certain proteins can influence the smell of gas, any increases in flatulence are more likely due to foods containing carbohydrates that are difficult for bacteria in the gut to break down.